-In the United States, about one-third of young people between the ages of 2 to 19 is regarded as overweight.
+In the United States, one-third of children between the ages of 2 to 19 are overweight.
 A child’s bone growth and musculoskeletal health can be greatly affected.
-Thus, putting them at risk for pain, deformity, limited mobility and an increasingly diminished quality of life.
+Therefore, putting them at risk for pain, deformity, limited mobility, and an increasingly diminished quality of life.

 Damage Areas of Developing Cartilage Tissue